 NICHOLS, JAMES WILSON

 NICHOLS, JAMES WILSON (1820–1891).
-James Nichols, Indian scout, was born on December 27, 1820, in Franklin County, Tennessee, the son of George Washington and Mary Ann (Walker) Nichols.
-At age twelve he began a journal that was eventually published as a book of memoirs, Now You Hear My Horn (1968).
-This account vividly describes his life, beginning with his travels to Texas.
-The Nichols and Johnson Day families traveled the Tennessee, the Mississippi, and the Red Rivers to Natchitoches, Louisiana, and from there they traveled overland to Guadalupe-Gonzales counties, Texas.
-Nichols's journal says the party crossed the Sabine River into Texas on December 16, 1836.
+James Nichols, a Texas Ranger and frontier memoirist was born on December 27, 1820, in Franklin County, Tennessee, the son of George Washington and Mary Ann (Walker) Nichols.
+George Nichols married Rachel Sowell in 1840 following the death of Mary Ann in 1838.
+His second marriage ended in divorce, but George married Rebecca Donovan-Blevins on March 15, 1848, in Guadalupe.
+James Nichols kept a journal that was eventually published as a memoir, Now You Hear My Horn (1968).
+His account vividly described his life following the relocation to Texas.
+The Nichols and Johnson Day families traveled the Tennessee, the Mississippi, and the Red Rivers to Natchitoches, Louisiana, and from there they traveled overland to Guadalupe and Gonzales Counties.
+Nichols' journal stated the party crossed the Sabine River into Texas on December 16, 1836.
 The families took up residence near Gonzales on March 2, 1837.
+In an affidavit from 1876, Nichols claimed that he served in Capt.
+James Cheshire's Company in defense of Nacogdoches during the San Jacinto Campaign of 1836.
 Some historians have suggested that Nichols was present at the battle of the Alamo; however, these dates disprove such speculations.
-Another entry in Nichols's journal recalls the crowds waiting in San Antonio to see David Crockett's gun.
-There is no previous mention of Crockett.
+An entry in Nichols's journal recalled the crowds waiting in San Antonio to see David Crockett's gun, but there is no previous mention of Crockett elsewhere in the diary.